mcdemarco/the-new-kitchen-cookbook/poultry/crockpotRoastedChicken.md

 ## Directions

-1. Combine rub ingredients and rub onto chicken.
+1. Combine rub ingredients and rub onto chicken.rxilxnnnnnnnnnnnnnnnxxb
-2. Optionally stuff chicken with lemon and some garlic cloves.
+2. Optionally stuff chicken with lemon and some garlic cloves.bxb
 3. Place any onion, celery, carrots, and remaining cloves in the bottom of the crockpot.
 4. Place chicken on top of onion layer.
 5. Optionally fill edges with potato.